 William Wyler’s The Best Years of Our Lives should have ended at the war plane cemetery, but this multiple Oscar winner and major 1940s blockbuster, however sentimental, it definitely worth a look.

-Robert Rossen's Alexander the Great, on the other hand, is probably not only Rossen's very worst movie, but it's also one of the worst movies I've ever watched.
-Even Oliver Stone's disastrous 2004 Alexander doesn't quite manage to be more of a bore – though I wouldn't say it's any less painful, either.
+Robert Rossen’s Alexander the Great, on the other hand, is probably not only Rossen’s very worst movie, but it’s also one of the worst movies I’ve ever watched.
+Even Oliver Stone’s disastrous 2004 Alexander doesn’t quite manage to be more of a bore – though is no less painful.

 Irving Rapper’s One Foot in Heaven (1941) is shameless religious hokum, based on the real-life story of a pastor and his wife.
 On screen, the pastor’s tale feels as true as a televangelist’s sermon.
 Even March, the usually excellent Martha Scott, and Warner Bros.’ first-rate production values can’t save this one.

 I haven’t watched Bedtime Story (1942), but it does have a good cast (March, Loretta Young) and a reliable director (Alexander Hall of Here Comes Mr. Jordan and My Sister Eileen).

 March is one of the many luminaries in cameos in Make Me a Star (1932).

 Schedule (PT) and synopses from the TCM website:

 A fading matinee idol marries the young beginner he’s shepherded to stardom.